Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 Mailing list are the noisier communication medium, it's easy to lose interest or feel in the wrong place.
 It's very easy to find people using *Reply to All* feature just to ask what an acronym means or what kind of tool are you referring to and the like.
 Netiquette is so easy that often... nobody uses it.
-Let's imagine a "Thank You" being sent to all the thousands participants in the mailing list, for an update or piece of new that was shared, it's better to send that kind of messages in a private way.
+Let's imagine a "Thank You" being sent to all the thousands participants in the mailing list, for an update or piece of news that was shared, it's better to send that kind of messages in a private way.
 My colleague Eugenio often says he wants to write an one page book: “how to use the reply all feature of your mail client”.
 Often if the conversation is among more than two people, they forget to use it failing to spread the message across, or, on the contrary, sometimes they don't understand how much noise they are creating mailing to everyone something that is meant to be shared in another place.

 Different issues, same communication medium with different rules for each kind of communication that has to be shared.
 That requires a bit of thinking along the lines of: “am I writing this in the right place and with the correct format?”.
 This may save you time, protect your pride and also your skills won't go wasted, for one of the issues people face with this technology often is: “why do I have to join these discussions?”